-Suggestions For Use of Insecticides:
+Suggestions for Use of Insecticides:

+Chiggers sometimes become a problem in home lawns, so chemical control may be desirable.
 Insecticide sprays may provide some temporary reduction of chiggers and they are effective when applied in areas where chiggers and their animal hosts are living and/or roaming.
 Insecticides containing carbaryl, permethrin, cyfluthrin are some suggestions for control.
 Sprays should be made on grass, shrubs and the soil.
+Be sure to follow label directions for any insecticides used.